cabforum/servercert/docs/BR.md

    The Fully-Qualified Domain Name or the FQDN portion of the Wildcard Domain Name contained in the entry MUST be composed entirely of LDH Labels joined together by a U+002E FULL STOP (".") character.
 Namely, entries MUST NOT contain underscore characters ("_").

-   Effective xxx 1, 202x, the Fully-Qualified Domain Name or the FQDN portion of the Wildcard Domain Name MUST consist solely of Domain Labels that are P-Labels or Non-Reserved LDH Labels.
+   Effective 2021-10-01, the Fully-Qualified Domain Name or the FQDN portion of the Wildcard Domain Name MUST consist solely of Domain Labels that are P-Labels or Non-Reserved LDH Labels.

 * `iPAddress`: The entry MUST contain an IPv4 or IPv6 address that the CA has validated in accordance with [Section 3.2.2.5](#3225-authentication-for-an-ip-address).
 The entry MUST NOT contain a Reserved IP Address.